kowsalya2306/WhatsUpDemo/README.md

 # WhatsUpDemo
-This repository is develop an application
+This repository is to develop an application